-Alaska Economic Trends is a monthly magazine that covers a broad range of economic issues.
+Alaska Economic Trends is a monthly magazine that covers a range of economic topics.

 Alaska Economic Trends are searchable from 1978 to the present using the Trends search page.
 The search can include any combination of the title or subtitle, date or date range, author, or full text.